Eben001/ABCTingle/README.md

 ## Room for Improvement
-I have tried has much as possible to improve the performance of the app.
+- I have tried has much as possible to improve the performance of the app.
 I beleive it still needs more improvement.
 Feel free to contribute to the project
+- Adding animations to improve user experience